- Hand knit over the course of 4 hours.

 Red Hat Factory is a company started by mother and son on the Norwegian South Coast.
 Emerging out of childhood memories of wearing hand knit goods and a love for red beanies, found in adulthood, we've built a network of knitters that can deliver the genuine hand knit experience to all beanie lovers across the world.

+Hand knitting is the genesis and the core of our company.
 We hand knit because we are here to honor and tell the story of our Norwegian heritage.
 Generations after generations hand knitting wool apparel to keep their families warm.
 And the tradition is still alive and well.
 Also hand knit beanies comes with a personal touch and history that machine-knit goods just can't match.

 We did not choose wool — hundreds of years of Norwegian tradition chose that for us.
 It is an amazing insulator, with the special feature that it pulls moisture away from your skin.
 Norwegians have sworn to wool both historically, and in modern day outdoors apparel.
 You just can't beat the natural fiber that is wool.